Ugocode/WeatherApp/README.md

 # WeatherApp
-A tkinter App to get weather condition of any location in the world
+A Python tkinter Desktop App to get weather condition of any location in around world

 # File Guide
 Readme.md